-What are general tips around presenting data?
+General tips around presenting data

-- Choose data that are relevant and timely to the issues/needs that are current to your stakeholders. - Stakeholders are more likely to listen to data if it is coming from a peer. - Provide data in different formats so there is the ability to multi-task while absorbing information. - Background information and a key of acronyms and/or definitions are important for the presentation. - Provide a reference sheet that defines data/evaluation terms and general information to make reading data easier. - Utilize personal stories and reviews of the program/process to help enhance the numbers/data. - The role of systems and how they communicate, integrate, use their own language, etc. is often the difficult part to grasp and change for youth/families.
+- Choose data that are relevant and timely to the issues/needs that are current to your stakeholders. - Stakeholders are more likely to listen to data if it is coming from a peer. - Provide data in different formats so there is the ability to multi-task while absorbing information. - Background information and a key of acronyms and/or definitions are important for the presentation. - Provide a reference sheet that defines data/evaluation terms and general information to make reading data easier. - Utilize personal stories and reviews of the program/process to help enhance the numbers/data . - Explain the role of systems and how they communicate, integrate, use their own language, etc.

-What do youth, family, provider, and system partners look for in data?
+What do family, youth, provider, and system partners look for in data slides?

-Family
+Family Partners

-- □ Simple graphs, not lists of numbers, not overly busy with data - Demographics/System involvement are these families similar to me and my experience? - □ Clearly observable so the untrained eye can easily see the point of the data - Data to show the importance and impact of Family Voice and Choice - □ How will it make a difference in family life? / Improvement in Family Functioning - □ Education information improvement in attendance/performance/discipline - Data to show lower out of home residential placement/ youth returning home faster - Family satisfaction / found process helpful and engaging - □ Good outcomes for youth at home, in school, out of trouble, and in the community
+- Simple graphs, not lists of numbers, not overly busy with data - Demographics/System involvement are these families similar to my experience? - Clearly observable so the untrained eye can easily see the point of the data - Data to show the importance and impact of Family Voice and Choice - How will it make a difference in family life? / Improvement in Family Functioning - Education information improvement in attendance/performance/discipline - Data to show lower out of home residential placement/ youth returning home faster - Family satisfaction / helpful and engaging - Good outcomes for youth at home, in school, out of trouble, and in the community

-Youth
+Youth Partners

-- Demographics/System involvement are these youth similar to me and my experience? - □ See simple information at a glance, with the choice to dig deeper - □ Simple graphs with more visual aspects - □ Appeal to a variety of different learning styles - □ Send data through Facebook and other social media formats that are already familiar - D More likely to listen to data if it is coming from a peer - □ Youth satisfaction have other youth found it enjoyable/ are they satisfied with outcomes? - □ How will it make a difference in my life? / Will I feel better?
+- Demographics/System involvement are these youth similar to me and my experience? - See simple information at a glance, with the choice to dig deeper - Simple graphs with more visual aspects - Appeal to a variety of different learning styles - Send data through Facebook and other social media formats that are already familiar - More likely to listen to data if it is coming from a peer - Youth satisfaction have other youth found it beneficial / are they satisfied with outcomes? - How will it make a difference in my life? / Will I feel better?

-Provider
+Provider Partners

-- □ Where referrals are coming from? - □ Who is participating in the process/treatment? - □ Can I convince youth/families that they should put the time into the process/treatment? - Data to help show youth that were engaged and that it was helpful - Data to show it can reduce length of stay in residential placement - Data to show cost savings for providers - Data to convince systems that it is a good investment to increase referrals
+- Where referrals are coming from? - Who is participating in the process/treatment? - Can I convince youth/families that they should put the time into the process/treatment? - Data to help show youth that were engaged and that it was helpful - Data to show it can reduce length of stay in residential placement - Data to show cost savings for providers - Data to convince systems that it is a good investment to increase referrals